Cyberlorians/Articles/AADAssessment.md

 2. After installation (file will populate in the Assessment folder and a new folder on the C:\ called 'ODA' will be created.

-*Run PowerShell as Administrator and install two modules* - DO NOT MISS THIS STEP!
+*Run PowerShell as Administrator and install four modules* - DO NOT MISS THIS STEP!
 ```
 Install-Module Microsoft.Graph -Verbose -AllowClobber -Force
 Install-Module Msonline -verbose -allowclobber -force